hbrackel/gradle-plugins/Readme.md

 This plugin helps automating the project versioning in a CI/CD environment by combining the latest Git tag with a CI/CD build number for composing the project version number.
-Together with additional configurable properties the version components can be persisted in the `gitVersionProperties/version.properties` file in the project build directory, as defined by the implicitly applied Gradle `base` plugin.
+Together with additional configurable properties the version components can be persisted in a `gitVersionProperties/version.properties` file in the project `build` directory, as defined by the implicitly applied Gradle `base` plugin.

 The project is assumed to use [Semantic Versioning](https://semver.org), but other schemes are possible as well.